mikeryanmay/ted.workshop.github.io/bibliography.md

 		year    = "2019"
 	%} </li>

-    - Lots of discussion of calibration densities for node dating, among other descriptions of the application of the fossil record to evaluating (and thus, indirectly, to inferring) divergence-time estimates.
+    <p style="color:orange"> Lots of discussion of calibration densities for node dating, among other descriptions of the application of the fossil record to evaluating (and thus, indirectly, to inferring) divergence-time estimates. </p>

 	<li> {% include citation.html
 		authors = "May, Michael R., Dori L. Contreras, Michael A. Sundue, Nathalie S. Nagalingum, Cindy V. Looy,  and Carl J. Rothfels"